Landmvrks: Musical style

-According to reviewer Nadine Schmidt of Metal.de, the band Hundredth, along with older Architects releases, were used as a source of inspiration on the debut album Hollow and provided with subtle djent insertions.
-Influences of bands such as Bring Me the Horizon, Architects and A Day to Remember are heard on the album Fantasy, along with influences from nu metal.
-On the third album Lost in the Waves, Landmvrks play a mixture of metalcore, hardcore punk, and pop-heavy punk rock with isolated hip-hop-like influences.
+According to reviewer Nadine Schmidt of Metal.de, the band Hundredth, along with older Architects releases, are similar to the debut album Hollow and provided with subtle djent insertions.
+Comparisons to bands such as Bring Me the Horizon, Architects and A Day to Remember are heard on the album Fantasy, along with elements from nu metal.
+On the third album Lost in the Waves, Landmvrks play a mixture of metalcore, hardcore punk, and pop-heavy punk rock with isolated hip-hop elements.

 Florent Salfati's screams are reminiscent of vocalists of hardcore bands such as Andrew Neufeld of Comeback Kid and Bryan Garris of Knocked Loose.
 On Lost in the Waves, Salfati is even said to have vocal similarities to Chester Bennington of Linkin Park, while having deathcore-esque growls mixed in with their songs.

+They have cited influences including Comeback Kid, Stick to Your Guns, Madball, Hatebreed, Terror, Metallica, Slipknot, Kendrick Lamar, Box Car Racer, Blink-182 and Gojira.